 Jack Hawkins, meanwhile, has rarely been more hard-faced than as Air Commanding Officer Frank.
 Made fully a decade before he lost his voice to cancer, the Bridge On The River Kwai star is such a burly presence, he seems capable of taking the Germans on single-handed.
 His co-star Anthony Steel is also very good.
 The closest Britain came to a Tyrone Power-style heartthrob in the 1950s, Steel's often overlooked as a serious actor, yet his work here is every bit as spirited as his performances in The Black Tent and The Master Of Ballantrae.

 Beautifully photographed by The Third Man DP Robert Krasker, Malta Story is Irish director Brian Desmond Hurst's greatest contribution to cinema, his other films of note including the Alastair Sim version of Scrooge and the bizarre propaganda film The Lion Has Wings.
 With impressive stock footage and decent supporting performances from Nigel Stock and Flora Robson, the film has suffered the same fate as Malta, whose importance to the Allies' success is now often overlooked.
 Still, as the island was decorated for its gallantry, so Hurst's film deserves plaudits for documenting a significant theatre of war.

-An excellent if underrated war drama featuring characteristically strong performances from Guinness and Hawkins.
+In a nutshell: An excellent if underrated war drama featuring characteristically strong performances from Guinness and Hawkins.

 Find out who voted for Film4.com's list of the top 100 must-see films of the 21st Century so far